 Many people without ADHD may abuse prescription stimulants recreationally for the effects of increased euphoria and energy, seeing them as a safer alternative to illicit stimulants like cocaine.

-How Do Prescription Stimulants Work?
+How do Prescription Stimulants Work?

-Research on ADHD has shown that people who have been diagnosed the disorder have extremely low levels of dopamine and norepinephrine in their brains.
+Research on ADHD has shown that people who have been diagnosed with the disorder have extremely low levels of dopamine and norepinephrine in their brains.
 This can significantly impair several different key brain functions and is the root cause for many of the symptoms associated with ADHD.

 Dopamine is a neurotransmitter that regulates what is commonly referred to as the brain’s “pleasure center,” controlling not only pleasure but also emotion, cognition, and, most importantly in the case of ADHD, our motivation and reward system.
 Norepinephrine, also a neurotransmitter, is responsible for controlling how the brain responds to outside events in terms of reaction speed and the ability to pay attention.

 Adderall, Ritalin, Concerta, and Vyvanse all work in similar ways in that they increase the levels and general activity of dopamine and norepinephrine in the central nervous system.
-The norepinephrine makes the user more alert and aware by speeding up brain activity, and the dopamine provides a small amount of euphoria to create a greater sense of motivation and can actually make the brain pay more attention to task by literally perceiving it as more interesting.
+The norepinephrine makes the user more alert and aware by speeding up brain activity, and the dopamine provides a small amount of euphoria to create a greater sense of motivation and can actually make the brain pay more attention to tasks by literally perceiving it as more interesting.

 They do this in two different ways, which also marks the major difference between these substances.
 The first way is by activating dopamine and norepinephrine receptors in the brain to create more of these neurotransmitters.
 The second is by blocking a process known as “reuptake.”